discord-py-ui/discord-ui/README.md

     - buttons: `List[Button]`
         > A list of buttons in this message

+    - hidden: `bool`
+        > Whether the message should be only visible to the user

     - ninjaMode: `bool`
         > Whether the client should respond silent like a ninja to the interaction